Alcohol Poisoning & Intoxication

 What Is Alcohol Poisoning?

 Alcohol poisoning is a serious and sometimes deadly consequence of drinking large amounts of alcohol in a short period of time.
 Drinking too much too quickly can affect your breathing, heart rate, body temperature and gag reflex and potentially lead to a coma and death.
 Alcohol poisoning can also occur when adults or children accidentally or intentionally drink household products that contain alcohol.

 A person with alcohol poisoning needs immediate medical attention.
 If you suspect someone has alcohol poisoning, call for emergency medical help right away.

 Alcohol Poisoning Signs and Symptoms

 Some symptoms start mild and grow worse.
-Signs of alcohol poisoning include; smelling like alcohol and confusion or slurred speech, damp or clammy skin.
-Some symptoms of alcohol poisoning are more serious.
+Signs of alcohol poisoning include smelling like alcohol, confusion or slurred speech and damp or clammy skin.
+Some symptoms of alcohol poisoning are more serious and can include:

 Alcohol Poisoning Treatment Options

 Give you extra oxygen to help you breathe

 Remove toxins from your blood